-The Group engages professionally qualified external valuers to assess the net realisable value of substantial portion of its properties.
+The Group engages professionally qualified external valuer to assess the net realisable value of substantial portion of its properties.
 The assessment of net realisable value process involves significant judgement in estimating the underlying assumptions to be applied.
-The external valuers' report contains material uncertainty clauses due to the market disruption caused by the COVID-19 pandemic.
-These clauses do not invalidate net realisable value but implies that there is substantially more uncertainty in relation to assessing the net realisable value of the Group's properties than under normal market conditions.
+The external valuer report contains material uncertainty clauses due to the market disruption caused by the COVID-19 pandemic, which is consistent with the guidance issued by RICS Valuation Global Standards.
+These clauses do not invalidate net realisable value nor does it indicate that the valuation cannot be relied upon, but implies that there is substantially more uncertainty in relation to assessing the net realisable value of the Group's properties than under normal market conditions.

-The existence of significant estimation uncertainty warrants specific audit focus in this area as any error in determining the net realisable value, could have a material impact on the carrying value of the Group's properties and the related disclosures in the consolidated financial statements.
+Assessment of net realizable value requires management to make significant estimates and judgements.
+This coupled with existence of material estimation uncertainty, warrants specific audit focus in this area as any error in determining the net realisable value could have a material impact on the carrying value of the Group's properties in the consolidated financial statements.